A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 Following the granting of planning permission by the Energy Consents Unit, construction of Kilmarnock South Battery Energy Storage System began in January 2024.

-We expect the site will enter commercial operation in November 2025.
+We expect the site will enter commercial operation late 2025/ early 2026.

 battery to reduce wasted wind energy